BuidlGuidl/LaunchPod/README.md

 ## Smart Contract features

-We provide a contract that includes basic features for your Hacker House Stream.
+We provide a contract that includes basic features for your LaunchPod Streams.

 - **Donations to the LaunchPod**.
 Anyone can show their support to the LaunchPod by sending ETH to the contract.
 - **List of developers and their monthly stream cap**.
 - **Withdrawals**.
 Each builder can do withdrawals from their available streams when they contribute.
 - **Rechargable streams**.
-After a withdrawal, the hacker's monthly stream gets recharged during the next 30 days, until reaching their cap (MAX monthly stream).
+After a withdrawal, the Creator's monthly stream gets recharged during the next 30 days, until reaching their cap (MAX monthly stream).

 ## LaunchPod Website